rczamor/recipe-remix/replit.md

 ## Overview

-This is a full-stack recipe management application built with React, Express, and PostgreSQL.
-The application allows users to scrape recipes from URLs, manage their recipe collection, rate recipes, create shopping lists, and clone/modify existing recipes.
-It features a modern UI built with Radix UI components and Tailwind CSS.
+This is a full-stack family recipe management web application built with Django and PostgreSQL.
+The application allows users to scrape recipes from URLs, store them in structured format, rate recipes, clone and modify them, and generate shopping lists based on ingredients.
+The app is publicly viewable without authentication and features an elegant, user-friendly interface built with Tailwind CSS and vanilla JavaScript.

 ## User Preferences